Akita

 Official measurements, coat, and temperament

-- Height: Dogs 67 cm, Bitches 61 cm (approx. 3 cm tolerance).
+- Height: Dogs 67 cm, Bitches 61 cm (with a tolerance of +/- 3 cm).

-- Colors: Red fawn, sesame, brindle, and white.
+- Colors: Red-fawn, sesame, brindle, and white.
 All colors except white must have 'urajiro' (whitish coat on the sides of the muzzle, cheeks, neck, chest, body, and tail).

 Breed Trivia